-A. any gift received by the reporting individual, the reporting individual's spouse, or the reporting individual's dependent children of a market value greater than fifty dollars (\$50) from a restricted donor, a lobbyist registered with the secretary of state, a lobbyist's employer, a government contractor, or a person that has responded to a request for proposals or an invitation to bid issued by the agency which the reporting individual serves.

-B. As used in Subsection (A) of Section 8 of this Act, "gift" and "restricted donor" have the same meanings as in the Gift Act.

--The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the prior calendar year:

-A. each public agency that was sold goods or services in excess of five thousand dollars (\$5,000) during the prior calendar year by the reporting individual, the reporting individual's spouse or a business entity controlled by the reporting individual or the reporting individual's spouse; and
+1 A. any gift received by the reporting individual, 2 the reporting individual's spouse, or the reporting 3 individual's dependent children of a market value greater 4 than fifty dollars (\$50) from a restricted donor, a 5 lobbyist registered with the secretary of state, a 6 lobbyist's employer, a government contractor, or a person 7 that has responded to a request for proposals or an 8 invitation to bid issued by the agency which the reporting 9 individual serves.
+10 B. As used in Subsection (A) of Section 8 of this 11 Act, "gift" and "restricted donor" have the same meanings 12 as in the Gift Act.
+12 13 as in the Gift Act.
+SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES 13 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES 13 14 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES 13 14 15 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the 13 14 15 16 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the 13 14 15 16 17 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the prior calendar year: 13 14 15 16 17 18 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the prior calendar year: A. each public agency that was sold goods or 13 14 15 16 17 18 19 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the prior calendar year: A. each public agency that was sold goods or services in excess of five thousand dollars (\$5,000) 13 14 15 16 17 18 19 20 SECTION 10.
+DISCLOSURES RELATED TO PUBLIC AGENCIES -The disclosure statement shall include for any person identified in Subsection A of Section 3 of this Act the following information related to public agencies for the prior calendar year: A. each public agency that was sold goods or services in excess of five thousand dollars (\$5,000) during the prior calendar year by the reporting